h0ssimo/h0ssimo.github.io/_drafts/tutorial/2019-01-12-quick-tips-how-to-create-cloth-material-in-zbrush.md

 In bigger production pipelines, it's a crucial task to check the concepts regularly.
 However, while it's totally acceptable to even share a ZBrush screenshot, or a quick BPR render, it's more appealing to present the art in style.

 One aspect is the materials.
 Here, I'm gonna go step by step, over how I create cloth material for my concept presentations.
 Hope it comes handy for you guys as well.

+### The Concept Behind This Method

+It's really simple: pop out the cloth details, and make a fresnel look in your material.
+While ZBrush is not a real rendering engine, it has its own tools to help us create what we want.

+### Step By Step Guide

+OK, so you have your cloth sculpt/simulation imported in ZBrush.
+Make sure that you have a nice UV layout for your cloth piece.
+It's only needed for the cloth details, so don't worry if you only need to use the material I'm gonna talk about.